NOVEL-IN-PROGRESS

 "How you gonna get there?"
 Severine asked.
 "If, like you say, the old lady don't pay you but scraps off her table."

-"Oh, she pay me," Jane reminded Severine.
-"She just don't know how much."
 Jane chuckled and opened the burlap bag she was carrying for Severine to see.
-In there was a small smoked ham, a block of cheese that Severine could smell, and some red French pears.
+In there was a small smoked ham, a block of Roquefort cheese that Severine could smell, and some apples.
 Other things were wrapped in tissue.
 Jane handed one to Severine and winked.
 Severine unwrapped a tiny bar of fancy soap.

-"Where you sell these things?"
+"Where you go to sell these things?"

 "The old lady don't know what's missing?"
 Severine asked incredulously.

-"Look!
-I got me a ticket for the coach to Natchez!
+"I got me a ticket for the coach to Natchez!
 The early one what gonna take the mail.
-Gonna leave in an hour," Jane said, waving her ticket in Severine's face.
+Gonna leave in an hour," Jane said.
 "Albin went and bought it yesterday.
-He say for me to go on ahead."
+He say for me to go on ahead. "

 "What?
 Alone?"